slowernews/wisdom-tldr/README.md

 > *'Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
 Listen actively and maintain rapport.
 Know your audience.
 First they have to [trust](#on-trust) you.
 Keep your word and prove your worth, the new guy as always to prove himself.'*

-> *'Pose as a friend, work as a spy.' -- Robert Greene (14th law of power)*
+> *'Use selective honesty and generosity to disarm your victim.'<br>

-> *'Discover each man’s thumbscrew.' -- Robert Greene (33rd law of power)*
+'Pose as a friend, work as a spy.'<br>

-> *'Use selective honesty and generosity to disarm your victim.' -- Robert Greene (12th law of power)*
+'Discover each man’s thumbscrew.'<br>

-> *'Work on the hearts and minds of others.' -- Robert Greene (43rd law of power)*
+'Work on the hearts and minds of others.' -- Robert Greene (12th, 14th, 33rd and 43rd law of power)*

 > *'People's need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.'*